This article may contain compensated links. Please read the disclosure for more info.

 The diatonic scales are made from whole and half steps.
 In this group there are the 7 modal scales (or church modes) where the major and the natural minor scale are included, plus the melodic minor:

 Non-diatonic scales are those that have either only whole steps (whole tone) only half steps (Chromatic), or that contain intervals bigger than a whole step.
-In this group we find the:
+In this group we find the 5 most common:

 Good news again!
 They are all easy to learn!
-Just follow each of the links,
+Just follow each of the links above,

 and you will become a “Master Piano Scale Player” in no time!